 The HBCU Digest supports a number of charities based on need and timing of the request, but its primary partner is the Center for HBCU Media Advocacy, Inc. The Center is a federally-designated 501(c)3 charity supporting media literacy and development at historically black colleges and universities.
 The Digest also donates free ad space on a limited basis to requesting businesses and organizations seeking national attention for their service or event.

 WHAT OTHER BENEFITS DOES THE HBCU DIGEST OFFER?

-The HBCU Digest seeks to be the primary online destination for news and information for the national HBCU community.
-To this end, it provides a number of free services accessible to all readers for information and promotion.
+The HBCU Digest is the resource of record for news and information for the national HBCU community.
+To this end, it provides free services accessible to all readers for information and promotion.

 HOW DO YOU CONTACT THE HBCU DIGEST?